Rapper Kodak Black arrested at U.S.-Canada border on gun and marijuana charges

 Breaking News Emails

-The 21-year-old artist, born Bill Kapri, was a no-show for concerts in Boston on Wednesday night, after he was stopped at the Lewiston-Queenston International Bridge hours earlier, authorities said.
+The artist — born Bill Kapri — was a no-show for concerts in Boston on Wednesday night, after he was stopped at the Lewiston-Queenston International Bridge, authorities said.

-Kodak and Jeantony Saintmelus, 22, were both booked on suspicion of criminal possession of a weapon and unlawful possession of marijuana, state police said.
-Stetson J. President, 24, and Madarrow D. Smith, 20, were both booked for alleged criminal possession of a weapon.
+Kodak, 21, and Jeantony Saintmelus, 22, were booked on suspicion of criminal possession of a weapon and unlawful possession of marijuana, state police said.
+Stetson J. President, 24, and Madarrow D. Smith, 20, were booked for alleged criminal possession of a weapon.

-Kodak was behind the wheel of a Cadillac Escalade, with a temporary California registration, when he was stopped, state police said.
-The gun in the Cadillac was a Glock 9mm pistol, police said.
+Kodak was behind the wheel of a Cadillac Escalade, with a temporary California registration, when he was stopped.
+The gun in the Cadillac was a Glock 9mm pistol, state police said.

 Saintmelus was driving a Porche, alongside Kodak’s Escalade, and there were three guns and marijuana found inside that car, police said.

+Kodak posted bail on Thursday, but by early afternoon his three co-defendants were still in custody, according to a Niagara County Sheriff's official.

-The arrests caused Kodak to miss shows at the House of Blues in Boston on Wednesday night.
+Kodak missed shows at the House of Blues in Boston on Wednesday night, causing some "generally unruly behavior" outside the club, police said.

+One man was arrested for allegedly assaulting a security officer and two people required medical assistance.
+There were about 200 people outside the club waiting for the concert and it took about 30 minutes for the disappointed fans to disperse, police said.

+"With sincere apologies, due to unforeseen circumstances, the Kodak Black shows have been postponed.
+New dates will be announced as soon as possible," according to a statement by the House of Blues in Boston.

 Kodak was widely criticized earlier this month after he publicly declared his intentions of romantically pursuing the grieving girlfriend of slain rapper Nipsey Hussle.